xorphitus/lgdsync/README.md

 # lgdsync
-This is an unidirectional file sync application to Google Drive.
+This is an unidirectional file sync application to Google Drive for multi-platform.
 It backups your files which are placed in a specified directory immediately when you change them.

 ## Requirement
 Lgdsync requires Java to run, and [Leiningen](https://github.com/technomancy/leiningen) to build.